 - An NFL football player’s life after 10 concussions

 - His reporting uncovered the missing remains of one of the victims of the 1963 16th Street Baptist Church bombing.
 A 19-year-long mystery was solved.

 Brian is also an investor, entrepreneur and a developing voice actor.
 He’s being trained by Nancy Wolfson — one of the top voice coaches in the U.S.

 National digital and broadcast media

-Over the years, Brian was a regular contributor to Bleacher Report, FOXSports.com — through two sports sites he co-created —ABC’s “Good Morning America,” CNN, CBS’ “This Morning’s Business,” 1010 WINS Radio in New York, WJOX-FM’s “The Opening Drive,” ATP World Tour Weekly and Tennis Week, among others.
+Over the years, Brian was a regular contributor to Bleacher Report, FOXSports.com — through two sports sites that he co-created — ABC’s “Good Morning America,” CNN, CBS’ “This Morning’s Business,” 1010 WINS Radio in New York, WJOX-FM’s “The Opening Drive,” ATP World Tour Weekly and Tennis Week, among others.

-His popular investigative piece for Bleacher Report on former mixed martial arts fighter War Machine, who was later convicted of beating up his former porn star girlfriend, uncovered a history of violence and steroid abuse by the athlete.
+His popular investigative piece for Bleacher Report on former mixed martial arts fighter War Machine, who was later convicted of beating his former girlfriend, uncovered a history of violence and steroid abuse by the athlete.